heewa/bento/README.md

 The easiest is to use [Homebrew](http://brew.sh/): `brew install heewa/tap/bento` or `brew install --devel heewa/tap/bento` for the development version, updated more frequently (devel requires Go 1.5+).

+*Note:* while Bento is still in development, changes are made frequently.
+So occasionally upgrade: `brew update && brew upgrade bento`

 ## What Does Bento Do?

 * Bento runs things in the background, so you don't have to leave terminals open for each of them.